paulbrodersen/matplotlib_set_diagrams/docs/source/eulerdiagram.rst

    EulerDiagram.as_wordcloud

 .. autoclass:: EulerDiagram
-.. autoclass:: EulerDiagram.from_sets
+.. automethod:: EulerDiagram.from_sets
-.. autoclass:: EulerDiagram.as_wordcloud
+.. automethod:: EulerDiagram.as_wordcloud